learn-co-students/rails-assessment-v-000/note.md

   -make sure all params strong
   -make sure not creating junk user_time_slots when not selected -add end time
+  -make duration more clear on form
+  -make start_time 12 hr on form

+#Maybe add
-  -maybe add confirmation pending/confirmed! to user time slots
+  -confirmation pending/confirmed! to user time slots

+#Future
+  -notification if admin edits a time slot a user is signed up for